Extended edge modes and disorder preservation of a symmetry-protected topological phase out of equilibrium: Introduction

-In this letter, we expose an inadequacy of the ES in definitively probing a topological phase out-of-equilibrium as a byproduct of delocalization and a weak breakdown in bulk-boundary correspondence.
-We show that the inclusion of local disorder may be utilized to stabilize the system.
-We also provide a framework for future investigations utilizing the correlation matrix alone.
-To exemplify this, we investigate the non-equilibrium behavior of a one-dimensional system initialized in a topological phase, where both the pre-quench `initial' Hamiltonian and the post-quench `final' Hamiltonian belong to the same BDI symmetry class, identified by the presence of PHS, time-reversal (TRS) and chiral (ChS) symmetries.
-We initialize the system in the topologically non-trivial ground state of a Kitaev chain~\cite{kitaev_2001,ryu_2010, chiu_2016, mcginley_2018, mcginley_2019}, with exponentially localized Majorana excitations at the edges.
-In the post-quench Hamiltonian, we choose to modify the value of the superconducting pairing and include local static disorder~\cite{song_2014}.
-Following the ground state topology out-of-equilibrium, the system necessarily loses both its original TRS and ChS symmetries \cite{mcginley_2018}.
-As a result, the symmetry class relaxes from a BDI to a D classification and should remain in a non-trivial topological phase.
-However, we show there are drastic modifications to the system when compared with the static case.
+In this paper, we expose nontrivial dynamics when $t<t^*$, which we use to identify a weak breakdown in bulk-boundary correspondence.
+We show that the inclusion of local disorder~\cite{song_2014}, relevant when considering imperfections in experimental setups~\cite{tao_2020,rancic_2022,dvir_2023}, effectively modifies $\nu_{LR}$ and may be utilized to stabilize the system.
+To exemplify our result, we investigate the nonequilibrium behavior of a one-dimensional system initialized in a topological phase~\cite{kitaev_2001}, where both $H^{(i)}$ and $H^{(f)}$ belong to the BDI symmetry class, identified by the presence of PHS, TRS, and ChS~\cite{ryu_2010}.
+Since the TRS and ChS are dynamically broken~\cite{mcginley_2018}, the symmetry class postquench relaxes from a BDI to a D classification.
+Moreover, we show that the nonequilibrium setting introduces further modifications to the system and establish a breakdown in SPT order when the entanglement entropy (EE) crosses over from area- to volume-law behavior~\cite{vidal_2003,calabrese_2004,eisert_2010}.

+We expect this work to be relevant to ongoing cold atom experiments~\cite{porras_2004,jiang_2011,laflamme_2014}, that are designed with a high degree of controllability and are well isolated from external sources of noise.
+By focusing on a toy model under specific quench protocols, we identify nontrivial behaviors that may manifest in more complex setups.
+Further, our exemplification of disorder-preserved topology may inspire future experiments, where long-lived Majorana edge modes are an ongoing research goal.